-Posted by PKSD Law Firm on Feb 12, 2013 in Uncategorized
+Posted by PKSD Law Firm on February 12, 2013 in Firm News

 The housing bubble continues to percolate.
 For years banks engaged in loan and mortgage practices that took advantage of consumers.
 Now it looks like the tables are starting to turn and relief for some eligible borrowers is on the way.
 However, some homeowners are wondering if the bank settlements are too little, too late?

 At the beginning of 2008 people who purchased homes at the peak of the market or refinanced were now under water on their mortgages, owing more for their home than it was actually worth.
 This led people to fall behind on their mortgage payments and lose their house in foreclosure.